 |CEO Evan Spiegel 2021 Compensation||$1 base salary, $3,290,616 total compensation|

 Snapchat’s Market Cap: $17.13B

 When investors want to know the size of the company, they look at market capitalization, or the total dollar worth of the company’s stock.
 To find this number, they multiply the number of outstanding shares by the current market price of one share.
-Snapchat’s market cap low stands at $9.9 billion, and it has a market cap high of $20 billion.
+Snapchat’s market cap stands at $17.13 billion.

-The narrow range might indicate investors have a general idea of how Snapchat stock should be priced.
-But the fact that the company has been losing money for the last three years might be of concern.
+Market cap is just one figure investors use to get a general idea of how Snapchat stock should be priced.
+The fact that the company has been losing money on an annual basis for the last four years might be of concern.

-Based on Snapchat’s revenue and profits from the last three years, Snapchat has a negative valuation of minus $4 billion.
+Based on Snapchat’s revenue and profits from the last three years, as well as its assets and liabilities, Snapchat has a valuation of $1.07 billion.

 Snap Faces User Experience Challenges